 CenterPoint Energy, Inc. (CNP) Investigation: Bronstein, Gewirtz & Grossman, LLC Encourages Investors to Seek Compensation for Alleged Wrongdoings

-NEW YORK, July 22, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of CenterPoint Energy, Inc. (“CenterPoint” or “the Company”) (NYSE: CNP).
+NEW YORK, July 28, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of CenterPoint Energy, Inc. (“CenterPoint” or “the Company”) (NYSE: CNP).
 Investors who purchased CenterPoint securities are encouraged to obtain additional information and assist the investigation by visiting the firm’s site: bgandg.com/CNP.

 Investigation Details